pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 you must assign the domain name with the same IP address that the deployment load balancer has assigned to the web tier.

-1. From your command prompt, review the IP addresses that are in the mypega service
+1. From your command prompt, review the IP addresses that are in the my pega service

 `$ kubectl get services --namespace mypega`